lesterpjy/Chess/README.md

 In case 4, the disambiguation ability is shown.
 This can also be achieved for castling, but that requires moving out all pieces other than rooks to the two sides of the king.
-Although case 3 demonstrates checkmate, testing was not exhaustive, and it is possible that the program fials to recognize a checkmate.

 <img src="checkmate_move.png" width="500">